system-zero/system-zero/data/docs/la.md

 # var         -  variable definition
 # const       -  constant definition
 #                can not change state since initialization; an uninitialized
-#                object is considered the one that has a value of `none`
+#                object is considered the one that has a value of `null`
 # func        -  function definition
 # lambda      -  lambda function
 # array       -  array definition